ahutnick/copanaltarqkings/sources.markdown

 <li>Schele, Linda and David Stuart.
 “Copan Note 14: Butz-Chan, the 11th Successor of the Yax-K’uk-Mo’ Lineage” In <cite>The Copan Notes</cite>.
 Austin, TX: Copan Mosaic Project, 1986. pp 47 - 56</li>
 <li>Sdouz, Gert.
 2015. <cite>Altar Q Copan Honduras: A tour through the illustrations of one of the Maya’s most interesting monuments</cite>.
 Vienna: Wien.</li>
 <li>Stone, Andrea and Marc Zender.
 2011. <cite>Reading Maya Art: A Hieroglyphic Guide to Ancient Maya Painting and Sculpture</cite>.
 London: Thames and Hudson.</li>
 <li>Stuart, David.
+1986.
+“Copan Note 18: The Step Inscription of Temple 22 at Copan” In <cite>Copan Notes, The</cite>, 111-114.
+Austin, TX: Copan Mosaic Project.</li>
+<li>Stuart, David.
 2004.
 "The Beginnings of the Copan Dynasty: A Review of the Hieroglyphic and Historical Evidence" In <cite>Understanding Early Copan</cite>, edited by Ellen E. Bell, Marcello A. Canuto, & Robert J. Sharer, 215-248.
 Philadelphia: University of Pennsylvania Museum of Archaeology and Anthropology</li>
 <li>Stuart, David, Nikolai Grube, Linda Schele, and Floyd Lounsbury.
 1989.
     “Copan Note 56: Stela 63, A New Monument from Copan”.
 In <cite>The Copan Notes</cite>, 1-8.
 Austin, TX: Copan Mosaic Project</li>
 <li>Taube, Karl.
 2004.
 "Structure 10L-16 and Its Early Classic Antecedents: Fire and the Evocation and Resurrection of K'inich Yax K'uk' Mo'".
 In <cite>Understanding Early Copan</cite>, edited by Ellen E. Bell, Marcello A. Canuto, & Robert J. Sharer, 265-296.
 Philadelphia: University of Pennsylvania Museum of Archaeology and Anthropology</li>
+<li>Taube, Karl Andreas.
+[1992]2018.
+In <cite>Studies in Ancient Mesoamerican Art and Architecture: Selected Works</cite>, 174–203.
+San Francisco: Precolumbia Mesoweb Press.</li>
 <li>Taylor, Dicey.
 1978.
 “The Cauac Monster,” In <cite>Tercera Mesa Redonda de Palenque</cite>, edited by Merle Greene Robertson and Donnan C. Jeffers, 79-90.
-Monterrey: Pre-Columbian Art Research Center, 1978).</li>
+Monterrey: Pre-Columbian Art Research Center.</li>
 <li>Traxler, Loa P. 2004.
 "Redesigning Copan: Early Architecture of the Polity Center."
 In <cite>Understanding Early Copan</cite>, edited by Ellen E. Bell, Marcello A. Canuto, & Robert J. Sharer, 53-64.
 Philadelphia: University of Pennsylvania Museum of Archaeology and Anthropology</li>